MonashSmartStructures/ospgrillage/_sources/rst/Examples.rst.txt

 ========================
 Examples
 ========================
-Here are some examples of what you can do with *ospgrillage* module.
+Here are some examples of what you can do with *ospgrillage*.

 Super T bridge model
 ------------------------------------------------------------
 This example reproduces the grillage model of a super-T bridge from Caprani et al. (2017).
-In that study, the LUSAS commercial software is used to create the grillage model.
+In that study, the commercial software LUSAS is used to create the grillage model.
 Figure 1 shows the Super-T deck cross-section.

 ..  figure:: ../../_images/example_cross_section.PNG
     :align: center